swent-epfl/public/project/handouts/m2-deliverables.md

 5. Sprint tasks for Sprint 7 ➡︎ _GitHub_
 6. M2 release branch with automated APK generation ➡︎ _GitHub_
 7. CI with automated testing that achieves >80% line test coverage ➡︎ _GitHub_
-9. A 2-minute video demo of your app ➡︎ _GitHub_
+9. A 2-minute video demo of your app targeted at potential customers/investors ➡︎ _platform of your choice_
 10. Working, stable APK that features at least 2 epics ➡︎ _GitHub_
 11. Scrum process documents: 1 documented stand-up meeting per Sprint + 1 documented Retrospective per Sprint ➡︎ _Google sheets_ shared with the coaches
 12. Demonstrated autonomy (at the latest during Sprint 6)